Government’s antitrust case against Facebook seeks a villain in Mark Zuckerberg

 For a company devoted to earning the most possible money for the most possible years — a description that applies to most of corporate America — any public battle exists on several planes at once.
 There’s winning in court, with judges.
 Then there’s winning in the court of public opinion, with current and potential future customers, not to mention advertisers that have, at times, asserted themselves against even the most powerful tech companies.

-Facebook’s response on Wednesday was heavy on the legal aspects of the case, with the company’s general counsel, Jennifer Newstead, issuing a statement ready for a courtroom: “People and small businesses don’t choose to use Facebook’s free services and advertising because they have to, they use them because our apps and services deliver the most value.”
+Facebook’s response Wednesday was heavy on the legal aspects of the case, with the company’s general counsel, Jennifer Newstead, issuing a statement ready for a courtroom: “People and small businesses don’t choose to use Facebook’s free services and advertising because they have to, they use them because our apps and services deliver the most value.”

-But after years declining public affection for Facebook and Zuckerberg personally — not to mention deteriorating relations with Congress, state regulators and leaders of both major parties — there is an unquestioned cost to a long, drawn-out battle that might ultimately require Zuckerberg to take the stand.
+But after years of declining public affection for Facebook and Zuckerberg personally — not to mention deteriorating relations with Congress, state regulators and leaders of both major parties — there is an unquestioned cost to a long, drawn-out battle that might ultimately require Zuckerberg to take the stand.

 The best dramas need villains.
 It’s clear state and federal regulators pursuing Facebook already have settled on theirs.
 And he’s not the character you met in “The Social Network.”